Most of the arrangements that CPC sets up with suppliers are procurement regulation compliant purchasing frameworks.

 Typically, CPC will set up a framework in the following way:

-- CPC consults its members to find out what goods or services are required, and whether the total spend is likely to exceed the EU threshold - £189,330 for goods and services, £4,733,252 for the procurement of works and £663,540 for the procurement of a specific list of services found in Schedule 3 of the Regulations.
+- CPC consults its members to find out what goods or services are required, and whether the total spend is likely to exceed the regulation threshold - £189,330 for goods and services, £4,733,252 for the procurement of works and £663,540 for the procurement of a specific list of services found in Schedule 3 of the Regulations.

 - CPC, with assistance from its members, develops a specification and researches the supplier market for the commodity or service in question.

-- CPC carries out a competitive tendering exercise in compliance with EU Public Sector Procurement rules, inviting tenders from all suitable suppliers.
+- CPC carries out a competitive tendering exercise in compliance with Public Sector Procurement rules, inviting tenders from all suitable suppliers.
 The tender specification sets out how the framework will be accessed by CPC members.

 - A supplier or (more usually) a panel of several suppliers is selected, based on a number of criteria including price, quality and service.